ipspace/NetOpsWorkshop/install/README.md

   * Update system software
   * Install required Ubuntu packages
   * Install Python modules required by YAML, Jinja2 and Ansible demos
+  * Install Ansible
+* Optionally install additional software you might need
-  * Install PERL modules for the YAML demos
+  * Install PERL modules for the YAML demos with *bash install.perl.sh*
-* Execute *ansible-distro.sh* to install Ansible Ubuntu package or *ansible-github.sh* to pull Ansible source code straight from Github (warning: it might be totally broken)
+  * Install Junos EZPY (required by Ansible Junos modules) with *bash install.ezpy.sh*

 ## Connect to the network nodes
 * Log into the VM with *vagrant ssh*
 * Change directory to _/vagrant/install_
-* Edit the *hosts* file (Ansible inventory):
+* Edit the *hosts.yml* file (dictionary of hostnames and IP addresses)
-  * Change the current IP address in the *hosts=...* line to IP addresses of your Cisco IOS router (r1.lab.local) and Nexus switch (s1.lab.local)
-* Save the changes and run fixup.sh script
+* Save the changes and run fixup.sh script with *bash fixup.sh*
 * Check the contents of /etc/hosts
-* Telnet or SSH to r1.lab.local and s1.lab.local to verify connectivity with the network nodes
+* Telnet or SSH to lab nodes (hostnames specified in hosts.yml) to verify connectivity with the network nodes